Wanna try Linode for free? In the post, I have covered all steps to claim a free $100 credit for your startup, SaaS, and website.

 Linode Startup Free Credits

-How Do I Claim Linode’s Free Cloud Trial?
+How Do I Claim Linode (Akamai)’s Free Cloud Trial?

 Signing up with Linode is relatively easy.
 Just prepare your phone number and one payment method out of Google Play, Paypal, or Credit Card that authenticates the genuine users.
 Now get into the simple tutorial with a few steps.